4 Key Factors to Help You Secure Your SME Loan in Singapore

 On such platforms, potential borrowers, in this case, SMEs, will be listed.
 Investors will then analyse their individual profiles as well as credit scores before deciding to issue a loan to them.
 Similar to loans given by non-bank financial institutions, the eligibility criteria are also less strict compared to that of banks.
 Lenders, or the investors, profit from the interest of the loan amount.
 As such, peer-to-peer lending benefits both the lender and the SME.

-Funding Societies' FS Bolt is the only loan that offers near-instant access to cash–within 24 hours— up to S$100,000.
-Because the interest rates range between 1%-4% p.m. and the processing fee is 1%-5%, this microloan is relatively inexpensive compared to other long-term loans in the market.
+Funding Societies’ FS Bolt is the only loan that offers near-instant access to cash (within 24 hours) up to S$100,000.
+With low monthly interest and processing fee, this microloan is relatively inexpensive compared to other long-term loans in the market.
 While you can only borrow money for up to 12 months, this is a common feature for many SME loans.

-Funding Societies also has a competitive invoice financing product.
-This also allows customers to withdraw 80% of their invoice(s) up to S$1,000,000.
-To be eligible, businesses only need to be in operation for at least 6 months, rendering Funding Societies a great choice for new businesses and startups.
+Funding Societies also has a competitive product called the Accounts Receivable Financing (previously called invoice financing).
+This allows customers to withdraw 80% of their invoice(s) up to S$1,000,000.
+To be eligible, businesses only need to be registered in Singapore and in operation for at least 6 months.
+This makes Funding Societies a good choice for new businesses and startups.
 Companies are also not required to submit operational history or financial history, and there is no collateral needed or charges for early repayment.
 With over S$2 billion funded, the firm has a proven track record of helping SMEs.

 Eligibility Criteria